 Help yourself to better health

-Coronavirus has been a wake-up call for many of us.
+Coronavirus (COVID-19) has been a wake-up call for many of us.
 It makes us realise how precious our health is and that it may be time to introduce healthy lifestyle changes.

 Evidence shows that carrying extra weight can make it harder to fight against diseases like cancer, heart disease and coronavirus.
 Find more information and support to help you eat and drink well and reach a healthy weight.